 Query API

-This document describes how to use QuerySet to build your queries
+This document describes how to use QuerySet to query the database.

 There are several method on model itself to start query: